TgCatUB/catuserbot/README.md

 **Not All of the variables are mandatory**

-__The UniBorg should work by setting only the first two variables__
+__The Userbot should work by setting only the first two variables__

 ```python3
 from sample_config import Config